greg-raven/Uncommon-Sense/_posts/2013-04-10-political-correctness-in-a-nutshell.md

 ---
-title: 'Political correctness in a nutshell'
+title: "Political correctness in a nutshell"
 layout: post
 categories:
 - individualism